jonlabelle/SublimeJsPrettier/README.md

 ## Installation

-Sublime Text JavaScript Prettier ([JsPrettier]) is compatible with both Sublime Text 2 and 3, and all supported Operating Systems.
+Js​Prettier ([JsPrettier]) is compatible with both Sublime Text 2 and 3, and all supported Operating Systems.

 ### Requirements

-The Sublime Text JavaScript Prettier plug-in requires the following programs to be installed:
+The Js​Prettier plug-in requires the following programs to be installed:

 - [Sublime Text] – Text editor for code